algotom/algotom/README.md

 answers to technical questions of anonymous reviewers about methods in the paper are [here](https://www.researchgate.net/profile/Nghia-T-Vo/publication/351559034_Selected_replies_to_technical_questions_from_reviewerspdf/data/609d2c69a6fdcc9aa7e697ea/Selected-replies-to-technical-questions-from-reviewers.pdf).

-> "...
-Algotom development was started at the I12-JEEP beamline in 2014 as Python
-> codes to process data acquired by the beamline's large field-of-view (FOV) detector,
-> which uses two imaging sensors to cover a rectangular FOV.
-Images from these
-> cameras must be stitched before tomographic reconstruction can take place.
-> Data processing methods for improving the quality of tomographic data;
-> removing artifacts caused by imperfections of hardware components;
-> making use the beamline capabilities; processing data acquired by non-traditional
-> scanning techniques; and automating data processing pipeline have been actively
-> developed at I12 over the years.
-These methods have been used internally by I12's
-> users and refined further for publication and sharing with the research community
-> through open-source software such as Tomopy and Savu ...
->
-> ...
-In contrast to Savu and Tomopy which are optimized for speed, Algotom is a
-> package of data processing algorithms and tools which are designed to be
-> easy-to-use and easy-to-deploy prototype methods.
-The development of Algotom
-> has focused on pre-processing methods which work in the sinogram space to
-> reduce computational cost.
-Methods working in the projection space such as
-> phase filter, distortion correction, or rotation correction have been adapted
-> to work in the sinogram space..."

 Features
 --------

 Algotom is a lightweight package.
 The software is built on top of a few core Python libraries to ensure its ease-of-installation.
-Methods distributed in Algotom have been developed and tested at a synchrotron beamline where massive datasets are produced; image features can change significantly between experiments depending on X-ray energy and sample types which can be biological, medical, material science, or geological in origin.
-Users often don't have sufficient experience with image processing methods to know how to properly tune parameters.
-All these factors drive the methods developed to be easy-to-use, robust, and practical.
-Some featuring methods in Algotom are as
+Methods distributed in Algotom have been developed and tested at synchrotron beamlines where massive datasets are produced.
+This factor drive the methods developed to be easy-to-use, robust, and practical.
+Some featuring methods in Algotom are as follows:
-follows:
 - Methods for processing grid scans (or tiled scans) with the offset rotation-axis to multiply double the field-of-view (FOV) of a parallel-beam tomography system.